oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6300_series/6302_size/15_mm_id_42_mm_od_13_mm_depth/part/readme.md

-# Hardware Bearing 6300 Series 6302 Size 15 Mm Id 42 Mm Od 13 Mm Depth
+# Hardware Bearing 6300 Series 6302 Size 15 mm Id 42 mm Od 13 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base